Rigid nongeometric orientifolds and the swampland: Conclusions

 \section{Conclusions}

-In this article we have studied the effects of including non-geometric fluxes in the four-dimensional type II models which arise with compactifications using rigid (Calabi Yau) threefolds.
+In this article we have studied the effects of including nongeometric fluxes in the four-dimensional type II models which arise with compactifications using rigid (Calabi Yau) threefolds.
 In this regard we have considered an explicit construction using the ${\mathbb T}^6/({\mathbb Z}_3 \times {\mathbb Z}_3)$ toroidal orbifold.
 First we have presented the so-called missing Bianchi identities in the four-dimensional ${\cal N} =2$ theory before orientifolding the setup to be later studied in explicit type IIA and type IIB context.
-In type IIB orientifold we have observed that the missing Bianchi identities are quite strong and whenever one wants to have at least one non-trivial component for the $H_3$-flux, say for example needed to fix the universal axio-dilaton modulus, there remains no scope for turning-on any non-geometric $Q$-flux, and hence getting back to the no-scale-structure in which the three K\"ahler moduli remain unstabilized.
-Based on these observations we also argue that if the same could be promoted to the case of rigid CY threefolds, then several minimal non-geometric setups with rigid CYs, for example (some) models proposed in \cite{Blumenhagen:2015kja, Blumenhagen:2015qda, Blumenhagen:2015jva, Damian:2018tlf} might be in problem, though one would certainly need to ensure that the conjectured form of the identities in \cite{Gao:2018ayp}, which is further supported by the current analysis, is indeed true for the beyond toroidal cases.
-On the type IIA side, we have investigated the solutions of Bianchi identities in some good detail and have found that seven out of eight classes of solutions result in de-Sitter no-go scenarios despite having non-geometric fluxes turned-on, though a no-go for the most generic case could not be found.
-However in our numerical search we could not manage to find a trustworthy de-Sitter vacua, in the sense of having large enough volume and small string-coupling, using the integer flux values satisfying the Bianchi identities.
+In type IIB orientifold we have observed that the missing Bianchi identities are quite strong and whenever one wants to have at least one non-trivial component for the $H_3$-flux, say for example needed to fix the universal axio-dilaton modulus, there remains no scope for turning-on any nongeometric $Q$-flux, and hence getting back to the no-scale-structure in which the three K\"ahler moduli remain unstabilized.
+Based on these observations we also argue that if these could be promoted to the case of rigid CY threefolds, then several minimal nongeometric setups with rigid CYs, for example (some) models proposed in \cite{Blumenhagen:2015kja, Blumenhagen:2015qda, Blumenhagen:2015jva, Damian:2018tlf} might be in problem, though one would certainly need to ensure that the conjectured form of the identities in \cite{Gao:2018ayp}, which is further supported by the current analysis, is indeed true for the beyond toroidal cases.

-With the explicit analysis and the observations made for the non-geometric rigid type II orientifolds using ${\mathbb T}^6/({\mathbb Z}_3 \times {\mathbb Z}_3)$ setup, it could be conjectured that finding de-Sitter vacua with integer fluxes satisfying all the Bianchi identities should not be possible in more generic rigid compactifications with (non-)geometric fluxes.
+On the type IIA side, we have investigated the solutions of Bianchi identities in some good detail and have found that seven out of eight classes of solutions result in de-Sitter no-go scenarios despite having nongeometric fluxes turned-on, though a no-go for the most generic case could not be found.
+However for this generic case also, in our (limited) numerical search we could not manage to find any de-Sitter vacua, and it could be conjectured that finding de-Sitter vacua with integer fluxes satisfying all the Bianchi identities should not be possible in models of rigid compactifications with (non-)geometric fluxes.
+We plan to get back to addressing this issue in a comprehensive numerical search in near future.